 Ally’s Online Savings account is one of the best options in the industry when you consider the high interest rate and lack of fees.
 In fact, it’s such a strong option that The Simple Dollar named it the best all-around savings account for 2018.
 Here are the main account features:

 - No minimum deposit: You don’t need any certain amount to open your account, unlike some other banks that will require an initial deposit of $250, $500, or even $1,000 or more.

 - No account maintenance fees: You also won’t pay a monthly fee to keep your account open, regardless of your balance.

-- A very high interest rate: Your deposits will earn 1.45% APY currently, which is among the best in the industry.
+- A very high interest rate: Your deposits will earn 1.90% APY currently.

 - Mobile check deposit: It’s as simple as snapping a photo of a check with your smartphone using Ally eCheck Deposit.